 Initially, ENIG finish had several things working in their favor:

 - Good shelf life

-- It could stand up to testing better than some alternatives since the nickel protected the through-holes on the PCB.
+- Since nickel protects the through-holes, it could stand up to testing better than some alternatives

-The ENIG process has become increasingly popular over time for several reasons, including the need to comply with the Restriction of Hazardous Substance Directive as well as rising demand for lead-free soldering.
-PCB manufacturers have gotten a lot better at understanding and working around black pad along the way, but it’s still a problem worth exploring.
+The ENIG process has become increasingly popular over time for several reasons, including the need to comply with the restriction of hazardous substances (RoHS) directive and rising demand for lead-free soldering.
+Board manufacturers have gotten a lot better at understanding and working around black pad along the way, but it’s still a problem worth exploring.

 There are several possible causes of black pad:

 The reflows and repairs of the ENIG process increase the amount of phosphorus and ultimately weaken the board.
 As nickel dissolves, phosphorus remains behind.
 Overall, a high percentage of phosphorus is correlated with black pad errors.

 When gold is deposited during the ENIG process, it relies on a corrosion reaction to place itself (the gold) on the nickel substrate.
 Aggressive gold baths, as well as high gold thickness, can increase the corrosion to a level approaching black pad.
 It is generally accepted to keep the gold thickness to 2-4 μin, as per the IPC-4552 ENIG specification.